9elements/firmware-action/docs/src/docker/docker-compose.md

 - Update entry in list of containers in `README.md`
 - Add new regex entry into `Setup()` function in `cmd/firmware-action/container/container.go` to warn about discontinued containers
+- Add the discontinued container to `matrix` `include` in `.github/workflows/container-cleanup.yml` to keep even the discontinued containers tidy